-Scientific American magazine
+Scientific American magazine and software publisher,

 Tinker’s Guild, have released a CD-ROM version of the complete 20th century collection of the magazine’s “Amateur Scientist” column.

 “The Amateur Scientist” CD, which has a suggested retail price of US$89.99, runs on Mac, Windows, Linux, and Unix systems and contains the following features: Over 1,000 how-to projects covering every major field of science; The complete columns of Albert Ingalls, C. L. Stong, Jearl Walker, Forrest Mims, and Shawn Carlson; Full text search capability; Extensive material on building science apparatus from vacuum technique to glass-blowing; A database of chemicals, their properties, and safety requirements; Links to companies and organizations that can help in research; A library of science-related demos, shareware, and public domain software; Tips and hints by other amateur scientists; Indexes for browsing by year or subject.

 Amateur Scientist author, Dr. Shawn Carlson, edits the CD.
 The column itself has been running in Scientific American since 1928.
 Tinker’s Guild is a collaboration between Carlson and Sheldon Greaves, Ph.D.
 Launched in February 1999, its goal is to publish resources for science hobbyists, educators, and science professionals from all walks of life.